Colm Bonnar: Cashel King Cormacs

 Bonnar joined the Cashel King Cormacs club at a young age and played in all grades at juvenile and underage levels.
 On 28 September 1980, he won a Tipperary Minor Championship medal after lining out at midfield in a 2-11 to 0-07 defeat of Thurles Sarsfields in the final.

 Bonnar subsequently joined the Cashel King Cormacs, senior team.
 He enjoyed his first success at senior level on 24 July 1988 when he won a West Tipperary Senior Championship medal from centre-back after a 1-12 to 1-04 defeat of Kickhams.

 On 12 August 1990, Bonnar was at midfield when Cashel faced Clonoulty-Rossmore in the West Tipperary Senior Championship final.
 He ended the game with a second winners' medal following a 2-11 to 0-15 victory.
 Cashel later qualified for the Tipperary Senior Championship final on 14 October.
 Bonnar was again at midfield for the 0-13 to 0-10 defeat by Holycross-Ballycahill.

 Bonnar took over the captaincy of the Cashel senior team from his brother Cormac in 1991.
 He won a third West Tipperary Senior Championship medal on 22 September after Cashel retained the title with a 0-12 to 0-08 defeat of Cappawhite in the final.
 On 10 November, Bonnar captained the team from midfield when they faced Holycross-Ballycahill in the Tipperary Senior Championship final.
 A 2-08 to 1-05 victory secured the title for Cashel.
 On 8 December, Bonnar captained Cashel to the Munster Championship title following a 0-09 to 0-06 defeat of Midleton in the final.

 On 29 July 1993, Bonnar was at midfield when Cashel King Cormacs faced Kickhams in the West Tipperary Senior Championship final.
 He ended the game with a fourth winners' medal and the man of the match award following a 2-15 to 2-12 victory.

 On 2 October 1994, Bonnar captained Cashel from midfield in the Tipperary Senior Championship final.
 He ended the game on the losing side following a 2-11 to 1-09 victory for Toomevara.
 Despite this defeat, Cashel retained the West Tipperary Championship on 16 October 1994.
 Bonnar collected a fifth winners' medal following the 2-08 to 1-09 defeat of Clonoulty-Rossmore in the delayed final replay.

 Bonnar won a sixth West Tipperary Senior Championship medal on 27 August 1995.
 He lined out at midfield in the 2-11 to 0-10 defeat of Kickhams.
-It remains Cashel's last divisional championship triumph.
+This remains Cashel's last divisional championship triumph.